 Like the Capital One Platinum Secured, the Discover it® Secured Credit Card may be best for those with no credit history or your FICO credit score is less than 670.

 The Capital One Platinum Secured is an excellent choice for someone who has a limited budget for establishing a secured line of credit, since only $49 is required.
 And it’s a Mastercard, which is accepted almost everywhere in the world.

-Meanwhile, the Discover it Secured offers an impressive welcome bonus where your cash back rewards are matched within the first year.
+Meanwhile, the Discover it® Secured Credit Card offers an impressive welcome bonus where your cash back rewards are matched at the end of your first year with the card.
 Having a cash back rewards program tied to a secured credit card is unusual, and if you envision using your card for multiple purposes and can pay the balance in full each month, the cash back could be an enticing perk.
-Keep in mind, though, it will cost $200 to establish a credit line with this card.
+Keep in mind, though, it will cost a minimum of$200 to establish a credit line with this card.